GilangRiskyM/GilangRiskyM/README.md

 - 👋 Hi, I’m @GilangRiskyM
 - 👀 I’m interested in Website Development and Tech Enthusiast
-- 🌱 I’m currently learning Laravel 10
+- 🌱 I’m currently learning Laravel 11 and NodeJS
 - 💞️ I’m looking to collaborate on website development

 <!---